 Japanese Sleep Style

-For comforters most people in the United States and parts of Europe use cotton or polyester.
-In Japan their comforters are traditionally made with silk.
+For comforters, most people in the United States and parts of Europe use cotton or polyester.
+In Japan, their comforters are traditionally made with silk.
 Silk is beneficial for many reasons.
 It is naturally hypoallergenic so it is perfect for allergy sufferers.
-Similarly silk is naturally inhospitable to dust mites.
-Silk also helps us naturally regulate our body temperature so it is perfect bedding for all four seasons.
+Similarly, silk is naturally inhospitable to dust mites.
+Silk also helps us naturally regulate our body temperature, so it is perfect bedding for all four seasons.
 These Japanese comforters are called kakefutons.

-Another big difference between the two bedroom styles is layout.
-In Japan the houses tend to be much smaller than, in particular, the United States.
-In the United States and much of Europe the bedroom usually has a four post stationary bed with sheets, comforter, and pillows.
-The bed is meant to stay in place and does not move unless the owner decides it’s time for a redesign.
+Lastly, another big difference between the two bedroom styles is layout.
+In Japan, the houses tend to be much smaller than, in particular, the United States.
+In the United States and much of Europe, the bedroom usually has a four-post, stationary bed with sheets, comforter, and pillows.
+The bed is meant to stay in place and does not move unless the occuoant decides it’s time for a redesign.